takamido/NODE_baseball_pitching/README.md

 To retrain the model or train it under different conditions, set `model_train = 1`, modify the relevant settings, and rerun `main_program.ipynb`.

+Please note that training is time-consuming and takes approximately 20 hours on a T4 GPU.

 ## Reference
 [1] Under review